webplantmedia/wc-gallery/readme.txt

 Insert a gallery through your dashboard.
 You will see extra dropdown settings when configuring your gallery

 == Changelog ==

+### Version 1.8

+* Fixed bug where custom links only worked when link was set to media
+* Added option to disable integrated popup script
+* updated masonry library
+* Fixed permission bug with options

 ### Version 1.7